HeinoPortfolio/MS_Comp_Sci/5 Data Storage/Assignments/README.md

 # Technologies and Concepts Used

 The concepts and technologies used to create and complete the assessments are the following:
-- R programming language
+- MySQL database
-- R markdown
+- MongoDB database
 - Data wrangling

 # Directories and a Brief Description of Their Purpose